Health district to stop reporting meatpacking cases

 That plant, which had closed Friday for deep cleaning and to allow workers to be tested, reopened Thursday.

+Douglas County Health Director Adi Pour on Thursday said there have been nearly 400 total cases there linked to meatpacking plants.

+Ricketts on Thursday said there have been 1,005 COVID-19 cases at food processing companies in the state, which account for a little more than one of every seven cases.

-State Sen. Adam Morfield on Thursday called Ricketts' comments a "political coverup."
+State Sen. Adam Morfeld of Lincoln called Ricketts' comments about reporting case numbers from specific businesses a "political cover-up."

 "No data = no spread = victory!
 We’ll eventually say there’s zero new cases in plants, sort of like the claim that zero Nebraskans in prison have the virus, but only because we’ve tested zero inmates," Morfeld said.